kitled/demo-fasthtml-picocss/docs/main.md

 # `main.py` meta-docs

-> [!NOTE]
-> This is a side project, and these are notes taken on-the-fly more than proper documentation.
+This is a side project, and these are notes taken on-the-fly more than proper documentation.
 Feel free to ask anything in GH Issues or hit me on 𝕏.

+> [!CAUTION]
+> Information in this file may be outdated or plainly wrong due to later choices.
+> I haven't reviewed it extensively.
+> It's a moving target as we speak.

 ## README`.md`

+> [!NOTE]
-This was originally intended as the README, but speaks more of the code itself, so it's become a doc file.
+> This was originally intended as the README, but speaks more of the code itself, so it's become a doc file.

 ### Why this project

 Initially, I wanted to make a short summary of Pico CSS features, the exhaustive book of KISS recipes.
 There is still that, but in browsing their docs I realized there's a lot of interactivity on their website to demonstrate features.
 Buttons to add/remove divs to play with `grid`, color switches, and so on.
 I started wondering if and how I could implement those in FastHTML.
-My primary limitation is that I don't know much about Javascript in general and a at best cursory awareness of HTMX—I've yet to dive deep in this [hypermedia](https://hypermedia.systems/) marvel.
+My primary limitation is that I don't know much about Javascript in general and a at best cursory awareness of HTMX—I've yet to dive deep in this hypermedia marvel.
 While a great occasion, I just don't have much time for that, so learned as I went.

 There is no database, because I didn't want to add an abstraction layer between the data and the code—reading it should be self-sufficient to work out exactly how what you put in Python comes out the other side in HTML.
 This includes custom CSS beyond the Pico framework.

 > [!TIP]
-> *A complete website, mostly below 100 columns for readability, makes for very long files: search* ( <kbd>Ctrl</kbd>+<kbd>F</kbd> ) *is your friend; use your IDE features.*
+> 4600 lines (and counting) is a _long_ file.
+> - Search ( <kbd>Ctrl</kbd>+<kbd>F</kbd> ) is your friend.
+> - Use your IDE features to quickly search symbols def & occurences.

 ### How to use